Kingkachi/personal-portfolio/README.md

 ## Viewing the Project

-The portfolio can be viewed through GitHub Pages.
+The portfolio can be viewed through the GitHub Pages link: https://kingkachi.github.io/personal-portfolio/